Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 The `descriptions` passed into the method, in our case, represent the two methods in our controller, `GetAddressesByPostcode` and `GetAddressesByPostcodeAndHouseNumber`.
 The linq query shown gets all the parameters from both methods (2x `postcode` parameters and 1x `housenumber` parameter), then determines whether a parameter is *Optional* based on whether the parameter is present in both sets of descriptions.

 `ApiParameterDescription` is a reference type, so no two parameters would actually be equal by default.
-TO comabt this we use a fairly simple `IEqualityComparer` to determine equality:
+To combat this we use a fairly simple `IEqualityComparer` to determine equality:

 ```c#
 internal sealed class ApiParameterDescriptionEqualityComparer : IEqualityComparer<ApiParameterDescription>